 Tutors delivering the SOLAS Safe Pass Health and Safety Awareness Training Programme must meet the training and assessment criteria as determined by SOLAS.

 Prior to arranging for participants to attend the SOLAS Safe Pass Programme, employers are advised to check the SOLAS website to ensure that the Training Provider/Tutor has been approved by SOLAS, click here for list of Approved Training Organisations.

-The SOLAS Safe Pass Programme has a duration of 1 day and consists of 5 training modules as follows:-
+The SOLAS Safe Pass Programme has a duration of 1 day and consists of 13 learning units as follows:-

 ||Introduction to Risk Assessment